lbrian357/etch-a-sketch/README.md

 # etch-a-sketch
-javascript and jquery project by Brian
+javascript and jquery project by Brian from theodinproject